 Numerous diagnostic techniques are available to assess the presence and severity of CVD, ranging from electrocardiography (ECG) through imaging techniques (e.g. magnetic resonance imaging) to invasive tests.
 These techniques have been continuously refined, and can now derive exact and quantitative data.
 However, in current clinical practice data from different modalities are not optimally combined.
+Results from different tests may even be contradictory, as they measure different aspects of disease, which vary considerable even in healthy people.

-Results from different tests may euHeart aims to improve diagnosis, planning and treatment of CVD by using new computing tools and modelling approaches to generate patient-specific models of the heart and the aorta in clinical environments.
+euHeart aims to improve diagnosis, planning and treatment of CVD by using new computing tools and modelling approaches to generate patient-specific models of the heart and the aorta in clinical environments.